CursedPrograms/gennhausser/README.md

 </a>
 </div>

 The gennhausser project is for music generation using a Long Short-Term Memory (LSTM) neural network.
-The gennhausser project uses TensorFlow and music21 libraries to create a synthetic dataset, train an LSTM model, and generate music sequences.
+The gennhausser project uses TensorFlow and music21 libraries to create a synthetic dataset, train an LSTM model, and generate MIDI sequences.

 ## Scripts: